 The Right of Public Access does not cover hunting or fishing.
-However, it does affect them in important ways, since hunting and fishing are among Sweden’s most popular leisure activities.
+However, it does affect it significantly, since hunting and fishing are among Sweden’s most popular leisure activities.

 Over 320,000 Swedes engage in recreational hunting and 1 million in fishing.